-For detailed information on the management of unprotected workers exposed to infectious diseases, refer to Section 7.3 Chief Executive discretion (excluding the COVID-19 and influenza vaccination requirements) and the NSW Health Control Guidelines for public health units.
+For detailed information on the management of unprotected workers exposed to infectious diseases, refer to the NSW Health Control Guidelines for public health units.

-For guidance on the management of health workers with symptomatic illness, refer to the NSW Health Policy Directive Infection Prevention and Control Policy (PD2017\013).
+For guidance on the management of health workers with symptomatic illness, refer to the NSW Health Policy Directive Infection Prevention and Control in Healthcare Settings (PD2023_025).

-11.4.1.
+12.4.1.
 Measles